‘We do the best we can’: Police work to identify suspects wearing medical masks

 “We want to use every opportunity to identify the people who are responsible and them wearing a mask does pose a bit of a challenge for us,” Burr explained.

-Wichita police have posted similar pictures of suspects in masks, though they too say robbery numbers overall are down nearly 60 percent.
-As for the three suspects in Ark City police believe they may be out of town and in another state.
+Wichita police have posted similar pictures of suspects in masks, though they too say robbery numbers overall are down nearly 60%.
+As for the three suspects in Arkansas City, police believe they may be out of town and in another state.
 They are relying on the community to help them hold the suspects accountable.